The Pyramid Scheme: An Egyptophile’s Wandering Through the Obelisks and Oddities of Paris

 Step Two: The Sphinxes Have Opinions

-Next: the Fontaine du Fellah.
-Tucked down Rue de Sèvres, it’s a monument to France’s obsession with exoticism disguised as public plumbing.
-The statue—a Roman copy of Antinous-as-Osiris (a mouthful, I know)—stands above dry spouts, looking both serene and slightly exasperated.
+Next stop on the Egyptian Revival tour: the Fontaine du Fellah.
+Tucked down Rue de Sèvres, it’s another monument to France’s obsession with exoticism disguised as public plumbing.
+Attached to the wall of the former Hôpital Laënnec complex, it resembles a simplified Egyptian temple façade - in a recessed niche you'll find a statue in pharaonic costume — likely a Roman copy of Antinous-as-Osiris (a mouthful, I know)—standing above dry spouts, looking both serene and slightly exasperated.
 Honestly, same.

 Step Three: Behold the Original Clickbait

-Tourists circle it, snapping selfies with a stone that saw Ramses II rise before France even existed.
+Today tourists circle it, snapping selfies with a stone that saw Ramses II rise before France even existed.
+It's Egyptomania as possession, diplomacy, and urban symbolism.
 I stand beneath it, feeling like an extra in a Cecil B. DeMille remake of Amélie.
 Somewhere nearby, a man in linen trousers sketches hieroglyphs in a Moleskine.
 I nod.
 He nods.
-There’s a brotherhood here.
+There’s an understanding here.

 Step Four: Hieroglyphics and Hipsters

 Cinéma Le Louxor in the 10th is where Egyptomania gets its Gatsby on.
-Built in 1921 and rescued from decay with a facelift that would make Nefertiti blush, it’s now a temple of indie films and ironic popcorn.
-The façade glows with mosaics, the kind of color-drunk detail that says, “I read The Egyptian and cried.”
+Built in 1921 and rescued from decay with a facelift that would make Nefertiti blush, it’s now an Art Deco temple of indie films and ironic popcorn.

 Step Five: The Pyramid Scheme